PipedreamHQ/pipedream/docs/docs/workflows/steps/triggers/README.md

 curl -H 'X-Pipedream-Secret: abc123' https://myendpoint.m.pipedream.net
 ```

-Otherwise, the workflow will [end early](/workflows/steps/code/#end).
+Otherwise, the workflow will [end early](/code/nodejs/#ending-a-workflow-early).

-Since you can [run any Node code](/workflows/steps/code/) in a workflow, you can implement more complex validation.
+Since you can [run any code](/code/) in a workflow, you can implement more complex validation.
 For example, you could require JWT tokens and validate those tokens using the [`jsonwebtoken` package](https://www.npmjs.com/package/jsonwebtoken) at the start of your workflow.

 ## Schedule